denisalibasic/TicketsApp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Blog
-Link to related blog post: TO BE UPDATED
+Link to related blog post: [Cloud codeblock](https://cloudcodeblock.com/2024/09/08/asp-net-core-web-app-that-consumes-an-api/)